 Is Streaming Really Cheaper than Cable?

-It is not always cheaper to stream TV than pay for cable.
-When streaming services first came on the scene, they were more affordable and it was easy to save money.
+Streaming TV is often more affordable than paying for cable.
+When streaming services first came on the scene, they were cheaper and made it easy to save money.

-With the top end choices like DIRECTV STREAM starting at $70 per month, it’s easy to quickly increase your costs.
+With the top-end choices starting at $70 per month, it’s easy to quickly increase your costs.

-For example, if you add subscriptions to on-demand services like HBO Max or Apple TV+ you add another $20 per month to your costs.
+For example, adding subscriptions to on-demand services like Max or Apple TV+ can add another $20 per month to your costs.

-*Related: Read our HBO Max review to learn more about the streaming platform.
+*Related: Read our Max review to learn more about the streaming platform.

-With the right mindset it’s possible to save significant money when you cancel cable TV.
-It requires having a streaming budget and turning off services when you don’t watch them enough to justify the expense.
+With the right mindset, it’s possible to save significant money when you cancel cable TV.
+It requires having a television budget and turning off services when you don’t watch them enough.

-If you do that, it’s easy to save $50 to $100 per month if you have the average cable bill of $200 a month.
+If you do that, you can save $50 to $100 per month if you have an average cable bill of $200 a month.

 What About On-Demand Streaming Services?

-You may wonder why on-demand streaming services are left out of our review of cable alternatives.
+You may wonder why on-demand streaming services are left out of our review of cable TV alternatives.

-On-demand services like Netflix, Paramount+, or Amazon Prime video are excellent sources of content, but they’re not a cable replacement.
+On-demand services like Netflix, Paramount+, or Amazon Prime Video are excellent sources of content, but they’re not a true cable replacement.

-Live TV streaming services are like traditional cable or satellite but without a contract.
+Live TV streaming services are similar to what you will find with a cable TV provider but without a contract.

-Video on demand (VOD) streaming services have content that is always available, regardless of the time.
+Video-on-demand (VOD) streaming services have content that is always available, regardless of the time.
+All you need is an internet connection, and you can watch shows or movies.

-These services are usually significantly cheaper and meant as a complement to other content.
-They are not a true alternative to cable.
-In short, VOD platforms let you binge shows when you wish and not watch live TV.
+These services are usually significantly cheaper and are meant as a complement to other content.
+They are not a true option for replacing cable.
+Instead, they are a watch content when you want and not live.

 Read our guide on the best alternatives to Netflix to learn about these services.